CricketBr/Crickets-Shorthand-Site/orthic_consolidated_folder/orthic_consolidated.md

 lt   wilt
 lv   salve
-M  is like  n, but much longer and flatter.
+M  is like  n, but much longer and flatter. mp   imply mb   limb ms

-mp   imply
-mb   limb
-ms
+Man:ord A or O before M may be dropped.

+###N
-N  is like the first hook of the letter n.
+is like the first hook of the letter n.
 No angle need be made in the compounds:

 ng   singer
 nsp   inspect
+M-ordinary: A maybe omitted before M and M.

 Other compounds are:

 nc   since